 Q: There are many companies making and marketing golf balls.
 What are some of the myths that exist today around ball performance?

 There are a lot of companies using “compression” and “swing speed” as buzzwords to market their golf balls.
 Snell Golf believes players today should never choose a golf ball based on swing speed and driver fittings.
 Regardless of swing speed, the golf balls today are compressed on drivers and will go about the same distance.
-In other words, not one ball will be significantly longer.
-A better way to think about golf ball performance, is from 100 yards and in.
+A better way to think about golf ball performance is from 100 yards and in.
 After all, the average golfer who shoots in the mid-80s, will use driver 14 times maximum.
 The concern should be around the ball’s behavior in the other 70 shots.
+Premium urethane golf balls WILL help you score btter in these areas.

 Q: Will Snell Golf be played on TOUR?